CUTR-at-USF/usf-mobullity/.github/ISSUE_TEMPLATE.md

 **Expected behavior:**

-What did you expect the skill to do?
+What did you expect the app to do?

 **Observed behavior:**